By Alyse Bacine

 Nervous System Regulation

 Breathwork directly addresses this root cause by stimulating the vagus nerve, the primary pathway of the parasympathetic "rest and digest" system.
-We can strengthen vagal tone through specific breathing patterns, enhancing the body's capacity to return to calm and balance after stress.
+We can strengthen the vagal tone through specific breathing patterns, enhancing the body's capacity to return to calm and balance after stress.

 Psychological and Emotional Benefits of Breathwork